survivejs/webpack-book/manuscript/developing/02_automatic_browser_refresh.md

 W> Webpack 2 changed argument behavior compared to webpack 1.
 You are not allowed to pass custom parameters through the CLI anymore.
 Instead, it's better to go through the `--env` mechanism if you need to do this.

-## Configuring WDS through Webpack Configuration
+## Configuring WDS Through Webpack Configuration

 To customize WDS functionality it's possible to define a `devServer` field at webpack configuration.
 You can set most of these options through the CLI as well, but managing them through webpack is a good approach.